tonievictor/tonie.me/src/content/articles/regexes-and-finite-automata.md

 This idea is formally referred to as a `finite automata` or `finite state machine`.

 A Finite Automaton ([FA](https://en.wikipedia.org/wiki/Finite-state_machine)) is a mathematical model that can be in one of a limited number of states and can transition between them in reaction to an input/event.
-It consists of a `finite` set of states, an initial state, a transition function that defines the rules to go from one state to another and (optionally) a set of end states.
 For example, a light bulb can be in only one of two states at a time (off or on) and can transition between these states based on an external signal from a switch.